flame-engine/flame/doc/tutorials/space_shooter/step_4.md

 - If the y is smaller than the negative value of the bullet's height, means that the component is completely off the screen and it can be removed.

-Right, we have a `Bullet` class ready now, so lets make start to implement the action of shooting now.
+Right, we now have a `Bullet` class ready, so lets start to implement the action of shooting.
 First thing, let's create two empty methods in the `Player` class, `startShooting` and `stopShooting`.

 ```dart